How to get back on track after Christmas

-And finally, it's important to know that stress puts your body in fat storage mode so use this Christmas break to rest, enjoy yourself and make time for you!
+And finally, it's important to know that stress puts your body in fat storage mode so factor in relaxation time!

 Disclaimer: Nutritional Therapy is not a replacement for medical advice, practitioners always refer any client with ‘red flag’ signs or symptoms to their medical professional.
 The information provided here is general and is not intended to treat, diagnose, prevent or cure any diseases or conditions.